vincentvankrunkelsven/courses-intro-to-sql/chapter2.md

 Remember, the `WHERE` clause can be used to filter numeric records, such as years.

-For example, the following code would select all films with a budget over ten thousand dollars:
+For example, the following code selects all films with a budget over ten thousand dollars:

 ```
 SELECT *